 The future cost of the Union Pension Fund depends on a number of factors, including the funding status of the plan and the ability of other participating companies to meet ongoing funding obligations.
 Participating employers in the Union Pension Fund are jointly responsible for any plan underfunding.
 Assets contributed to the Union Pension Fund are not segregated or otherwise restricted to provide benefits only to the employees of the Bakery.
-While Wendy's pension cost for the Union Pension Fund is established by the New CBA, the Union Pension Fund may impose increased contribution rates and surcharges based on the funded status of the plan and in accordance with the provisions of the Pension Protection Act of 2006 (the "PPA"), which requires underfunded Multiemployer pension plans to implement rehabilitation plans to improve funded status.
-Factors that could impact the funded status of the Union Pension Fund is contributing employers and changes in actuarial assumptions.
+While Wendy's pension cost for the Union Pension Fund is established by the New CBA, the Union Pension Fund may impose increased contribution rates and surcharges based on the funded status of the plan and in accordance with the provisions of the Pension Protection Act of 2006 (the "PPA"), which requires underfunded multiemployer pension plans to implement rehabilitation plans to improve funded status.
+Factors that could impact the funded status of the Union Pension Fund include investment performance, changes in the participant demographics, financial stability of contributing employers and changes in actuarial assumptions.
 As of January 1, 2012, the Union Pension Fund was in Green Zone Status, as defined in the PPA and had been operating under a Rehabilitation Plan.